biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE.md

         $ samtools view ERR605441.bam 1:10000000-10000010
         [main_samview] random alignment retrieval only works for indexed BAM or CRAM files.

-This does not work because you need to index the `.bam` file first:
+This does not work because you need to sort and index the `.bam` file first:

+        $ samtools sort ERR605441.bam -o ERR605441.sorted.bam -O BAM
+        $ samtools index ERR605441.sorted.bam # index
+        $ samtools view ERR605441.sorted.bam 1:10000000-10000010 # repeat the command

  * Some basic stats on the alignment